hapi-server/data-specification/HAPI-data-access-spec-1.2-dev.md

 The three possible output formats are `csv`, `binary`, and `json`.
 A HAPI server must support `csv`, while `binary` and `json` are optional.

+**CSV Output**

-In the CSV stream, each record is one line of text, with commas between the values for each dataset parameter.
+The format of the CSV stream should follow the guidelines for CSV data as described by [2] (RFC 4180).
+Each CSV record is one line of text, with commas between the values for each dataset parameter.
+Any value containing a comma must be surrounded with double quotes, and any double quote within a value must be escaped by a preceeding double quote.
 An array parameter (i.e., the value of a parameter within one record is an array) will have multiple columns resulting from placing each element in the array into its own column.
 For 1-D arrays, the ordering of the unwound columns is just the index ordering of the array